open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/pre-loading-user-apps.md

 ## Important Notes

 1. **Script Storage and Execution**:
-   - Save above scripts in the `user-apps` folder
+   - Save the above scripts in the `user-apps/scripts/management/` directory
+   - The systemd service is configured to execute scripts from `/opt/user-apps/scripts/management/`
-   - Add the execution command in the `runcmd` section of your `cloud-init` configuration
+   - Add the systemd service configuration in the `write_files` section of your `cloud-init` configuration
    - For detailed instructions, refer to `desktop-virtualization-cloud-init.md`

 2. **Custom Network Configuration**: